grimmpp/home-assistant-eltako/docs/plug-and-play/readme.md

 ## 1. Which gateway is there?

-Two sources: the serial ports are probed **actively**, and LAN gateways which announce themselves via **mDNS** are picked up.
+Two sources, searched **in parallel**: the serial ports are probed **actively**, and LAN gateways which announce themselves via **mDNS** are picked up - the fixed mDNS listening window hides inside the seconds the port probe takes anyway.
 Both tables are ported from the `SerialPortDetector` and the `LanServiceDetector` of the [EnOcean Device Manager](https://github.com/grimmpp/enocean-device-manager) (same author, MIT), so both tools find the same gateways.